JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Excited_state-PD/readme.md

 where $$E_{ZPL}$$ is the ZPL energy, $$E_{e}(Q_{e})$$ is the energy of the excited state at its equilibrium configuration $$Q_{e}$$, and $$E_{g}(Q_{g})$$ is the energy of the ground state at its equilibrium configuration $$Q_{g}$$.

+For our example, NV center in diamond, $$E_{e}(Q_{e})$$ is obtained from our previous ground state calculation in the [NV-1 folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Supercell-PD/Calculations/PBE/defect/NV-1).
+However, for the excited-state calculation, the input file must be modified.

 ## 3. Configuration Coordinate
 <p align="center">
   <img src="https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Excited_state-PD/Figures/ccd.png" alt="Descripción de la imagen">